 The Company has a wide range of versatility in managing the liquidity and asset/liability mix.
 The Bank's ALCO meets regularly to assess liquidity risk, among other matters.
 The Company monitors liquidity and contingency funding alternatives through management reports of liquid assets (e.g., debt securities), both unencumbered and pledged, as well as borrowing capacity, both secured and unsecured, including off-balance sheet funding sources.
+During 2023, the amount of unencumbered securities decreased primarily as a result of pledging securities to collateralize borrowings.
 The Company evaluates its potential funding needs across alternative scenarios and maintains contingency funding plans consistent with the Company's access to diversified sources of contingent funding.